 - Not having any loan modifications in the past three years.

-- Not having more than three loan modifications since the mortgage closed.
+- Not having more than three loan modifications since your mortgage closing.

 Other mortgage relief programs

-If you don’t qualify for one of the HAMP alternatives mentioned above, consider one of these mortgage relief programs to help you better manage your mortgage:
+If you don’t qualify for one of the HAMP alternatives mentioned above, consider one of the below mortgage relief programs to help you better manage your mortgage:

 - High-LTV refinance.
-If your loan-to-value ratio is too high for a standard refinance or if you’re underwater, you could qualify for a high LTV refinance through Fannie Mae or Freddie Mac, depending on which agency owns your conventional loan.
+If your loan-to-value (LTV) ratio is too high for a standard refinance or if you’re underwater, you could qualify for a high-LTV refinance through Fannie Mae or Freddie Mac, depending on which agency owns your conventional loan.
 The minimum required LTV ratio for both programs is 97.01%.

 - Forbearance.
 Mortgage forbearance is an agreement between you and your lender to temporarily suspend or reduce your mortgage payments when you’re facing financial hardship.
-Once your forbearance term ends, you’ll typically either repay what’s owed in a lump sum or pay a portion of it monthly with your mortgage payment until it’s paid in full.
+Once your forbearance term ends, you’ll typically repay what’s owed in a lump sum, pay a portion of it monthly until it’s paid in full or modify your loan.

 - Repayment plan.
-Another option for mortgage assistance is a repayment plan, which works best in situations where you’re already behind on your mortgage payments.
+Another mortgage relief option is a repayment plan, which works best in situations where you’re already behind on your mortgage payments.
 Under a repayment plan, you agree to repay your past-due amount over a set period of time to bring your mortgage current.
 The balance owed is divided up and added to your monthly mortgage payments.